 The values of the items can also influence the height and the shape of the corresponding segments.
-The Funnel Charts are useful for representing stages in a sales process and for displaying the amount of potential revenues from each stage.
+The Angular Funnel Charts are useful for representing stages in a sales process and for displaying the amount of potential revenues from each stage.
 They are also suitable for identifying potential problem areas in the sales processes of an organization and for displaying several values.

 You can influence the form of the funnel by setting the "neck ratio".
 The neck ratio is the ratio between the width of the base and the width of the funnel top.
 The default value of the neck ratio is